 A: Notable clinicians who advocate using higher-intensity lights have suggested that using a steady stream of air on the tooth while curing will counteract the heat.

 Q: What cleaning agents should I use to clean the VALO Cordless curing light?

-A: To clean the VALO Cordless curing light, you should use isopropyl-alcohol based cleaners, ethyl alcohol-based
+A: To clean the VALO Cordless curing light, use only acceptable cleaners:

 Q: What is the VALO Cordless curing light’s depth of cure?